F5Networks/terraform-gcp-bigip-module/README.md

 ## Prerequisites

+SSH-Keys : Generate a ssh key pair and keep .pub file in .ssh folder with name id_rsa.pub.

 Getting Started with the Google Provider ( <https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started> )

 This module is supported from Terraform 0.13 version onwards.